mrcaidev/tailwindcss-radix-colors/README.md

 Any contribution is welcomed and appreciated.

-[Open an issue](https://github.com/mrcaidev/tailwindcss-radix-colors/issues) to report a bug or request a feature.

-[Create a pull request](https://github.com/mrcaidev/tailwindcss-radix-colors/pulls) to fix an issue or add a feature.
-Before a PR, please make sure a corresponding issue exists and is fully discussed.
+Before making a [pull request](https://github.com/mrcaidev/tailwindcss-radix-colors/pulls), please make sure a corresponding [issue](https://github.com/mrcaidev/tailwindcss-radix-colors/issues) exists and is fully discussed.

 ## 📜 License